Making New Year’s Resolutions Stick

 A great change to make is trying to eat non-processed organic food.
 When my family started to eat local organic food we started slowly.

 We started with only dairy, moved to meats and vegetables from there.
 Then we started going to the farmer’s market.
-Finally after a couple of years we joined a CSA.
+Finally after a couple of years we joined a Community Support Agriculture.

 3. Make it fit in your schedule